Quesnel & District Community Arts Council

 Now Available in Quesnel!

-The Quesnel Arts Council in partnership with Quesnel Literacy Society and the Quesnel Library are proud to bring you the Dolly Parton Imagination Library Program.
+The Quesnel Arts Council in partnership with the Quesnel Library are proud to bring you the Dolly Parton Imagination Library Program.

 The Dolly Parton's Imagination Library is a book gifting program that mails free, high-quality books to children from birth to age five, no matter their family's income.